sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 The sole fix is to use the same version of the AWS SDK with which Hadoop was built.

+This can also be caused by having more than one version of an AWS SDK JAR on the classpath.
+If the full `aws-java-sdk-bundle<` JAR is on the classpath, do not add any of the `aws-sdk-` JARs.

 ### `java.lang.NoSuchMethodError` referencing an `org.apache.hadoop` class